Exploiting Sparsity in Complex Polynomial Optimization

-Note that in \eqref{opf-simple}, if we substitute the expression of $S_{ij}$ in $|S_{ij}|\le\mathbf{s}_{ij}^u$, i.e., $S_{ij}\bar{S}_{ij}\le(\mathbf{s}_{ij}^u)^2$, we will actually get a quartic constraint.
-To implement Shor's relaxation for QCQP, we then relax it to a quadratic constraint by using the trick described in \cite{bienstock2020}.
-The minimum initial relaxation step of the complex hierarchy $(\textrm{Q}^{\textrm{cs-ts}}_{\textrm{min},1})$ for \eqref{opf-simple} is able to provide a tighter lower bound than Shor's relaxation, which we refer to as the 1.5th order relaxation.
+Note that in \eqref{opf-simple}, if we substitute the expression of $S_{ij}$ for $S_{ij}$ in $|S_{ij}|\le\mathbf{s}_{ij}^u$, i.e., $S_{ij}\bar{S}_{ij}\le(\mathbf{s}_{ij}^u)^2$, we actually get a quartic constraint.
+To implement Shor's relaxation for QCQPs, we then relax it to a quadratic constraint by using the trick described in \cite{bienstock2020}.
+The minimum initial relaxation step of the complex hierarchy $(\textrm{Q}^{\textrm{cs-ts}}_{\textrm{min},1})$ for \eqref{opf-simple} is able to provide a tighter lower bound than Shor's relaxation, which we thereby refer to as the 1.5th order relaxation.

 To tackle an AC-OPF instance, we first compute a locally optimal solution with a local solver and then rely on lower bounds obtained from SDP relaxations to certify global optimality.
-Suppose that the optimum reported by the local solver is AC and the optimum of some SDP relaxation is opt.
+Suppose that the optimum reported by the local solver is AC and the optimum of a certain SDP relaxation is opt.
 The {\em optimality gap} between the locally optimal solution and the SDP relaxation is defined by

 If the optimality gap is less than $1\%$, then we accept the locally optimal solution to be globally optimal.

 We select instances satisfying {\bf AC-OPF Assumption} from the AC-OPF library {\em \href{https://github.com/power-grid-lib/pglib-opf}{PGLiB}} \cite{baba2019}.
 The number appearing in each instance name stands for the number of buses, which is equal to the number of complex variables involved in \eqref{opf-simple}.
 For these instances, we compute the complex hierarchy as well as the real hierarchy with $k=1$ and with the maximal chordal extension.
 The results are displayed in Table \ref{ac-opf1}, Table \ref{ac-opf2} and Table \ref{ac-opf3} in which the column ``Order" indicates the relaxation order.